haileytapia/portfolio/CircularSankeyChartDomo.md

 * **A `To` dimension:** The destination of the flow.
 * **A value:** The size of the flow.

-For more information about value, category, and series data, see our article about [Understanding chart data](https://domo-support.domo.com/s/article/360043428693?language=en_US).
+For more information about value, category, and series data, see [Understanding chart data](https://domo-support.domo.com/s/article/360043428693?language=en_US).

 In Analyzer, you can choose the columns containing the data for your circular Sankey chart.
-For more information about choosing data columns, see our article about [Applying dataset columns to your chart](https://domo-support.domo.com/s/article/360043428713?language=en_US).
+For more information about choosing data columns, see [Applying dataset columns to your chart](https://domo-support.domo.com/s/article/360043428713?language=en_US).

 The following image shows how data from a typical column-based spreadsheet is converted into a circular Sankey chart: